 Each submission must include:

-- A detailed description of the proposed internship (including host institution, roles and responsibilities, deliverables and outcomes of the internship), a clear rationale for how it aligns with one of the three COHTPEZ priorities and with the needs of the host institution, and an explanation of the expected impact on public health, policy, or research related to emerging zoonotic diseases [1] (500 words).
+- A detailed description of the proposed internship (including host institution, roles and responsibilities, deliverables and outcomes of the internship), a clear rationale for how it aligns with one of the three Canopy priorities and with the needs of the host institution, and an explanation of the expected impact on public health, policy, or research related to emerging zoonotic diseases [1] (500 words).

 - An explanation of how this experience is different from and complements your current training and experiences to date (250 words).